UKCloud/documentation/articles/private-cloud/prc-sco.md

 - Providing you with visibility of capacity utilisation to ensure capacity planning can be effectively performed

-- Your assigned technical account manager will attend any required service reviews and project progress calls that you need
+- Your assigned Technical Account Manager will attend any required service reviews and project progress calls that you need

 - Notifying you of any maintenance windows and agreeing a suitable time to implement